Working with Tables

 // and only re-render the component when the row is deleted

-const row = tables.activeTasks.useById(10, ['onDelete']);
+const row = store.activeTasks.useById(10, ['onDelete']);

 find(), findOne() and findById()